 Southern California estuaries can be classified using four primary attributes that relate to their formation and dominant physical processes, coastal setting, coastal exposure, watershed characteristics, and formation process (Table 1).
 For simplicity, we propose two to four discrete categories for each attribute.
 In reality each attribute is a continuum; specific estuaries will often include aspects of multiple states depending on the size and heterogeneity of the system.
-The dominant condition for each attribute can be used to explain the structure of the estuary and to infer the likely closure pattern of the mouth.
+The dominant condition for each attribute can be used to understand the nature and function of the resultant estuary system including its size and closure pattern of the mouth.